 I issue a receipt with registration # to be submitted to insurers for reimbursement.

 Acupuncture is an ancient healing system, involving the insertion of thin, sterile, disposable needles into various points on the body.
 These needles stimulate a biochemical response to facilitate the healing of many disorders, including pain, insomnia, digestive and reproductive problems - as well as stress, fatigue, anxiety and other mood dysfunctions… with virtually no negative side effects!
 Acupuncture is one of the oldest medical therapies in the world and is proven to be exceptionally safe.

 In terms of theory, the intent of acupuncture is to move energy or "Qi" throughout the body; smoothing it where it may be stuck, strengthening it when it may be weak, and returning our bodies to a homeostatic balance.
 However, the most amazing thing about acupuncture is that your practitioner doesn’t actually do very much.
 The insertion of acupuncture needles is simply a way of reminding a body how to do what it already knows – to heal itself.
 A large part of this is done by regulating the nervous system - by bringing bodies out of fight/flight/freeze states and into rejuvenating rest and restore states.
 Sessions become a practice for the body - as the nervous system learns to down-regulate and calm during treatments, it is better able to bring this capacity into everyday life also.

-I often begin acupuncture treatments with some gentle inquiry work, using compassionate questioning to draw forth your own inner wisdom about the true nature of your struggles.
+I often begin acupuncture treatments with some gentle inquiry work, using compassionate questioning to draw forth your own inner, body-based wisdom.
 On the table, I may incorporate some gentle touch and acupressure as a way to assist in the movement of tension or holding.
 I might also offer drop-doses of herbal tinctures, dietary or supplementation suggestions, or breathwork/movement/inquiry practices for you to try at home.